-Window condensation is what happens when the temperature and humidity inside your vehicle is different than it is on the outside.
+Tips to Reduce Window Condensation: Window condensation is what happens when the temperature and humidity inside your vehicle are different than it is on the outside.
 This difference causes the water droplets to collect on the glass, fogging up your windshield and severely limiting your visibility.

 It can be challenging to effectively remove condensation once it’s already on your windshield, but we’re here to give you our top tips on getting your windshield de-fogged and road-ready.